-The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
-The duration of the SUT CONDITIONING TEST shall be disclosed.
+The SUT conditioning test shall begin when the first request from the IO streams is issued by the benchmark driver.

 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than minimum number of IO requests serviced by an IO stream.